Roasted Beet Salad with Blue Cheese and Easy Maple-Balsamic Reduction is a perfect pairing of sweet and savory flavors.

 In this salad I paired roasted beets with creamy-textured blue cheese.
 Walnuts add nutty crunch, and a super easy maple-balsamic reduction is a fun, unique way to dress the salad.

 Heads up, the reduction is also fabulous drizzled on grilled chicken, which I think goes really nicely with this salad.
 If served with grilled chicken and some crusty bread or a grain pilaf, this makes an elegant and easy dinner; or serve it as-is for a healthy and impressive-looking lunch for two.

-Roasted Beet Salad with Blue Cheese and Easy Maple-Balsamic Reduction
+Roasted Beet Salad with Blue Cheese and Maple Balsamic Reduction

-- 3 medium-sized beets, scrubbed and leaves and stems trimmed off
+- 3 medium beets, scrubbed and leaves and stems trimmed off

 - 1 tablespoon pure maple syrup